For many kids, mine included, the prospect of summer camp is the very axis on which the Girl Scout year spins.

 Since her food allergy diagnosis at age 4, I had vowed to support Alexandra in enjoying normal life activities.
 Still, summer camp presented several unknowns, including a distant location and a new group of caregivers.
 Plus, my daughter was still very young.
 I argued with myself about the pros and cons of each decision.
 If I let her go to camp, was I risking her health?
 If I didn’t let her go, was I risking her self-esteem?

 Before my husband and I had made a decision, I happened to be chatting with another Girl Scout mom.
 She was concerned about camp, too.
-“My daughter is so small,” she explained.
+“My daughter is so small,” she said.
 “I’m afraid if she sinks in the pool, no one will see her.”
 That’s when it hit me.
 Every parent worries about something.
 Worrying is not exclusive to parents of kids with food allergies.
 No matter what your situation, it’s not easy to let go.
 I decided to learn more about the program.

-When the first day of camp rolled around, my daughter’s eyes sparkled with happiness as she boarded the bus and waved goodbye.
+When the first day of Girl Scout camp rolled around, my daughter’s eyes sparkled with happiness as she boarded the bus and waved goodbye.
 And when I picked her up at the end of her first day, she was tanned, tired and happy.
-I relaxed just a little.
+I relaxed a little.
 Maybe things would be just fine.

 But on the second day, the phone rang.
 I could see it was the camp.
 My heart raced as I choked out a greeting.
 “This is the medical office,” said the voice on the line.
 No!
 My heart was pounding so hard that I barely heard the next sentence.
 “Alexandra scraped her foot on the bottom of the pool and was bleeding, so we gave her a Band-Aid.
 It’s camp policy to report any injuries that result in bleeding.”

 I exhaled and hung up.
 Minor bleeding was definitely preferable to a food allergy emergency.
 A scraped foot?
 No problem.